BMW X5 SUV review

 - Limited choice of engines

-Every exterior detail has been changed, yet the X5 is still instantly recognisable as just that, albeit with taller kidney grilles, sharper creases and new LED lights.
+For the latest model, every exterior design detail has been updated, yet the X5 is still instantly recognisable as just that, albeit with taller kidney grilles, sharper creases and new LED lights.
 It's longer, taller and wider than before too, helping to disguise the fact that in M Performance guise it can be fitted with gargantuan 22-inch alloy wheels.

 The interior represents a step-up in quality and technology, with clever digital instruments replacing traditional gauges.
 The latest version of BMW's iDrive infotainment system is as good to use as ever, and the central screen is exceptionally crisp.
 Meanwhile, leather upholstery comes as standard and there are novel features like a glass roof that can illuminate at night to shine like starlight.

-Like the Mercedes GLE, the X5 gets the option of a third row of seats for a 7-seat capacity, and the split-tailgate also makes it easy to load heavy luggage - or sit and admire the view at beauty spots.
-In the standard X5 you'll be able to take four adults with you, with plentiful headroom and lots of space in the back.
+Like the Mercedes GLE, the X5 gets the option of a third row of seats for a 7-seat capacity, and the split-tailgate also makes it easy to load heavy luggage – or sit and admire the view at beauty spots.
 For drivers who don't want a third row of seats, the BMW X5's sibling model, the BMW X6, features a more swooping coupe SUV style design with a similar range of engine and trim level options.

-Prospective customers may be concerned about the brand's 27th-place finish out of 30 in our 2020 Driver Power owner survey, but safety is less likely to cause trepidation as the X5 is loaded with kit to protect occupants and pedestrians.
-This practical SUV scored highly in the Euro NCAP testing, receiving five stars.
-Not only is the X5 safe, but by including features such as autonomous emergency braking, evasion aid and the Driving Assistant Professional pack, BMW makes the chance of an accident less likely in the first place.
+Prospective customers may be concerned about the brand's poor 21st-place finish out of 32 in our 2023 Driver Power owner survey (down from 16th out of 29 brands in 2022), but safety is less likely to cause trepidation as the X5 is loaded with kit to protect occupants and pedestrians; this practical SUV scored highly in the Euro NCAP testing, receiving the full five star rating.